Lewenhaupt family

 Lewenhaupt is the name of an old Swedish noble family, whose members occupied significant military and political positions in the Kingdom of Sweden.

 History

-Lewenhaput is the Germanized name of the Swedish Leijonhufvud noble family.
+Lewenhaupt is the Germanized name of the Swedish Leijonhufvud noble family.
 They were granted baronial title in Sweden.
 The baronial branch was 1568 granted the title of Count.
 Branches of the family still exist in Sweden.